 What’s more, there is often dropouts and connectivity issues.
-All in all, the feature has potential but there are kinks which need straightening out, and until that time, if you need to make voice and video calls I don’t think that it would be at all realistic to have Messenger as your sole communication app – companies would have to use other platforms to fulfil their need for those services.
+All in all, the feature has potential but there are kinks that need straightening out, and until that time, if you need to make voice and video calls I don’t think that it would be at all realistic to have Messenger as your sole communication app – companies would have to use other platforms to fulfil their need for those services.

 Hangouts is already being taken advantage of by a number of businesses, particularly those which are bigger in size.
 The platform is an established and respected business tool, which is helpful if you’re trying to enforce a tone of professionalism between co-workers.
 Additionally, it isn’t overly common to use Hangouts outside of a business setting so it is good for those wanting to keep their work and personal lives separate.

 There are two versions of the platform, the free version, and the full version.
 The full version of Hangouts is a part of Google Suite which starts at $5.
 The free and extended versions have many of the same features, though unsurprisingly many of those features are enhanced on the full version.
 Really it depends on the size of your company and your communication needs as to whether you need the complete version or not – companies which don’t have large groups in their video conferences, for example, will likely not make adequate use of the enhanced features for it to be worth paying.

 Why it Works